StainlessStasis/CobblemonSpawnAlerts/README.md

 **alertShiny**: Whether to alert a shiny Pokemon, or if the Pokemon is shiny.
 If alwaysAlert is set to false, this will ONLY alert that Pokemon's spawn if it is shiny.
 If alwaysAlert is set to true, then it will simply specify if the spawned Pokemon is shiny.<br>
 **customAlertMessage**: Used to create a custom alert message for a Pokemon using [MiniMessage](https://docs.advntr.dev/minimessage/format.html) format.

+**Reloading the config:**<br>
+You can edit the config while the game is running, and simply use the command `/cobblemonspawnalerts reloadconfig` to reload it.

 ## Custom alert messages: Dynamic Replacement
 Custom alert messages currently only have the option to display whether a Pokemon is shiny or not (more to come soon!).<br>
 To include the shiny message in your custom alert message, add `{shiny}` EXACTLY like that.
 This will replace `{shiny}` with nothing if it isn't shiny, or `<gold>Shiny </gold>` if it is shiny.<br><br>